If you hold a regular day job and don’t have much time but like earning passive income online, event blogging might be a good idea to try.

 - Best Black Friday Deals.

-In an ideal world, I wouldn’t recommend you go for these types of search terms.
-This is because the users are not specific enough to know what kind of deals they’re looking for?
+I wouldn’t recommend you go for these search terms in an ideal world.
+This is because the users are not specific enough to know what kind of deals they want.

 But if you go down the image a bit, you’ll see other search terms like: